venslincifort/WilvensLincifortWork/README.md

 # WilvensLincifortWork
-I am a computer science major, this repository stands as my resumen as a programmer
+I am a computer science major, this repository stands as my resume as a programmer